From Struggle to Triumph: Mary Jane Barker’s Inspiring Journey and the Vital Importance of Spaying

 In a true display of teamwork and dedication, several of APA’s remarkable team members joined forces to perform an emergency pyometra surgery.
 This life-saving intervention has become pivotal in Mary Jane’s miraculous journey.

 It’s essential to recognize that pyometra, a condition entirely preventable through spaying, continues to pose a significant risk to unspayed female dogs.
 Mary Jane Barker’s story is a reminder that the importance of spaying or neutering your pet cannot be overstated.
 It slows population growth, curbs undesirable hormone-related behaviors, and reduces health risks.
 Spaying and neutering your pets is also financially beneficial as the cost of caring for future litters can be very expensive.

 For those seeking resources to spay or neuter their pets, we recommend contacting the Carol House Quick Fix Pet Clinic at https://stlspayneuter.org/.

-And now, the heartwarming update we’ve all been waiting for: Mary Jane Barker’s transformation is remarkable, as shown in the picture here.
+The heartwarming update we’ve all been waiting for: Mary Jane Barker’s transformation was remarkable.